mbabynames search ✿

 Solomon Andrew

-"noble and strong" (Solomon) meets "manly, brave" (Andrew).
+"peaceful" (Solomon) meets "manly, brave" (Andrew).
 The combination reads as complete.
 Neither name overshadows the other.
 Solomon ends on a nasal sound.
 Andrew's opening A avoids any muddiness.

 Solomon Graham